-Prospect Place 9 Hillside Avenue Waltham, MA 02154
+Interleaf, Inc. Prospect Place 9 Hillside Avenue Waltham, MA 02154

-Notice of Special Meeting in Lieu of an Annual Meeting of Shareholders to be held August 9, 1991
+Notice of Special Meeting in Lieu of an Annual Meeting of Shareholders to be held August 21, 1992

-A Special Meeting in Lieu of an Annual Meeting of Shareholders (the "Special Meeting") of Interleaf, Inc. (the "Company") will be held at Bank of Boston, 100 Federal Street, Boston, Massachusetts on Friday, August 9, 1991 at 9:00 a.m., local time, to consider and act upon the following matters:
+A Special Meeting in Lieu of an Annual Meeting of Shareholders (the "Special Meeting") of Interleaf, Inc. (the "Company") will be held at Bank of Boston, 100 Federal Street, Boston, Massachusetts, on Friday, August 21, 1992 at 9:00 a.m., local time, to consider and act upon the following matters:

-- 1. To elect two (2) Class I directors to serve for the ensuing three years. - To ratify and approve a stock option exchange (the "Stock Option Exchange") under the 1983 Stock Option Plan pursuant to which new stock options were granted in exchange for the cancellation of certain outstanding stock options, as described in the Proxy Statement. - 3.
-To ratify and approve amendments to the Company's 1987 Employee Stock Purchase Plan (the "Stock Purchase Plan") to (i) increase the number of shares of Common Stock authorized for issuance from 600,000 shares to 1,000,000 shares, (ii) extend the term of the Stock Purchase Plan by two (2) years to May 1993, and (iii) have annual offering periods in lieu of semi-annual offerings, as described in the Proxy Statement. - To ratify the appointment of Ernst & Young as the Company's independent auditors for the 1992 fiscal year. - 5.
+- 1. To elect two (2) Class II directors to serve for the ensuing three years. - 2.
+To ratify and approve an amendment to the Company's 1983 Stock Option Plan to increase the number of shares of Common Stock available for issuance under the 1983 Stock Option Plan from 2,700,000 shares to 3,200,000 shares, as described in the Proxy Statement. - 3.
+To ratify the appointment of Ernst & Young as the Company's independent auditors for the 1993 fiscal year. - 4.
 To transact such other business as may properly come before the meeting or any adjournment thereof.

-Shareholders of record at the close of business on June 12, 1991 will be entitled to vote at the Special Meeting or any adjournment thereof.
+Shareholders of record at the close of business on June 23, 1992 will be entitled to vote at the Special Meeting or any adjournment thereof.
 The stock transfer books of the Company will remain open.